andy-guttridge/tribehub_ios/README.md

 A native iOS app for the TribeHub family organiser, built using Swift and UIKit.
 TribeHub iOS uses the [tribehub_drf](https://github.com/andy-guttridge/tribehub_drf) REST API for its backend.

+# Future features
+## High priority

+- It was not possible to fully implement username and password autofill on the login view, due to requiring a paid Apple developer account to be able to use ['Associated Domains'](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
+This would be a priority feature for a commerical version of the app.
+- It is not currently possible to edit or delete a calendar event from the search results view, because Apple's searchController API presents a searchResultsController modally, which means the Edit button navigationItem is not shown.
+Implementing this feature would require some additional customisation of the search functionality, which was not possible due to time restrictions, but would be prioritised for a commercial version of the app.

 ## Credits
 - Ideas for managing network requests using protocols from https://matteomanferdini.com/network-requests-rest-apis-ios-swift/
 - Ideas for using model controllers to manage persistent data from https://code.tutsplus.com/tutorials/the-right-way-to-share-state-between-swift-view-controllers--cms-28474